-A flow is an object that contains a visual representation of any workflow used in the customer service environment.
+A Flow is an object that contains a visual representation of any workflow used in an agent or customer service environment.

-Interact supports two types of flows, Interaction Flows and Intent Flows.
+Interact supports various types of Flows, such as Interaction Flows, Intent Flows and Service Flows.

 The Flow Life Cycle